Complex system approach to peace and armed conflict: Model motivation

 Arguments for modelling the social systems in which peace and armed conflict take places as complex dynamical systems are that they contain many interacting agents whose causal chains of effects within a wider social ecosystem may lead to surprising large-scale changes, but can also show long-term stability despite many small-scale changes.
 Intractable long-term conflict is seen as a clear example of the relevance of the complex systems model.
 The Israeli–Palestinian conflict and peace process are seen by Peter T. Coleman as illustrating "a basic paradox of intractable conflicts: they are essentially stable despite tremendous volatility and change."
 Coleman and colleagues argue that the complex system model of armed conflict may explain the paradoxical effect that armed conflict can lead to results in terms of resources, security and well-being that oppose the interests of all sides in the conflict.
 They characterise an intractable conflict as being "entrenched in a wide variety of cognitive, affective and social-structural mechanisms [that] effectively [decouple it]" from the original motivations that started the conflict.

 Terminology: positive, negative

-In complex systems models of peace and conflict, the adjectives "positive" and "negative" are used in two different senses.
-They are used in the sense of positive (amplifying) and negative (damping) feedback loops in the system.
-They are also used in the sense where "positive" refers to attractors or positive-feedback loops tending to stabilise or reduce conflict to attain the socially desirable ("benign") goal of peace; and "negative" refers to ("malignant") attractors or positive-feedback loops tending to stabilise or amplify conflict.
+In complex systems models of peace and conflict, the adjectives "positive" and "negative" are used in two different senses: feedback loops versus the social goal of a state of peace.
+First, they are used in the sense of positive (amplifying) and negative (damping) feedback loops in the system.
+Second, they are used in the sense where "positive" refers to attractors or positive-feedback loops tending to stabilise or reduce conflict to attain the socially desirable ("benign") goal of peace; and "negative" refers to ("malignant") attractors or positive-feedback loops tending to stabilise or amplify conflict.